pasqualedem/IMPterpreter/README.md

 #### 3.1.4 Variable parsing

 In our language a variable is either an identifier or a location of an array.
 An identifier is an alphanumeric string starting with a letter; a location of an array is an identifier plus an arithmetic expression surrounded by square parenthesis.
+The `arrayindexes` parser gives us the possibility to use an arbitrary number of square bracket operators in our variables. <br>For example: <br>`x[i][j][k]`

 ```haskell
 identifier ::  Parser Variable